 When you use a ‘deep green’ supplier, they buy the amount of green energy you require from a renewable generator and pump it into the grid.
 The electricity sent through the grid to your house actually still comes from the same pool of clean and dirty energy as everybody else’s.
 This means you’re investing in green energy generation, increasing the amount of renewables in that overall ‘pool’ of energy.

-In our case, our sister company (Octopus Renewables) generates almost 4TWh of green energy each year and puts that into the market.
-Practically speaking, Octopus Energy also needs to be able to supply our customers with reliable, consistent energy when the sun isn’t shining and the wind isn’t blowing, so we buy that energy from the open market alongside renewable energy ‘REGO’ certificates.
-On top of Octopus Renewables’ contribution, these certificates also go directly to supporting UK renewable energy generation – an injection of millions every year directly into renewable generation, over and above the cost of standard ‘mixed-bag’ electrons from the open market.
+In our case, Octopus Energy Generation sends almost 2TWh of green energy each year to the market.
+Practically speaking, Octopus Energy also needs to be able to supply our customers with reliable, consistent energy when the sun isn’t shining and the wind isn’t blowing, so we get a portion of our energy via Octopus Energy Generation (and other community generators), and we also get energy from the open market alongside renewable energy ‘REGO’ certificates.
+On top of Octopus Energy Generation, these certificates also go directly to supporting UK renewable energy generation – an injection of millions every year into renewable generation, over and above the cost of standard ‘mixed-bag’ electrons from the open market.

-There's an extra step in the process when compared to green suppliers that directly buy from their own renewable generators – but at the end of the day, Octopus is still generating and sharing green energy with the grid (on a small and large scale), supplying renewable energy to our customers, and investing in green generators through REGOs.
+In short, Octopus is generating and sharing green energy with the grid (on a small and large scale), supplying renewable energy to our customers, and also investing in green generators through REGOs.

 Supporting direct renewable generation and encouraging new independent generators to market